 Essential product management technique.
-How to break projects into pieces and integrate every role on every piece.
+How to map a project out and track progress on the pieces.
 Apr 2012.

 - UI and Capability

-How to think about the capability an interface affords.
+How to think about the purpose of a product.
 Dec 2012.

 - What UI really is (and how UX confuses matters)

 A simpler definition of UI design.
 Mar 2013.